gvwilson/teachtogether.tech/en-md/outreach/index.md

 to create <span i="learner persona">personas</span>
 of people who might be interested in what you're doing and to figure out which of their needs you can meet.
-One way to summarize the latter is to write <span g="g:elevator-pitch" i="elevator pitch">elevator pitches</span>
+One way to summarize the latter is to write <span g="elevator-pitch" i="elevator pitch">elevator pitches</span>
 aimed at different personas.
 A widely used template for these is: